 Hi, my name is Melissa and I’m completely hopeless at art.
-Like, incredibly hopeless.
-To give you an idea, to get my required art credit in high school, I convinced my principal that Yearbook was a reasonable substitute for Art class.
-So yeah, I pretty much suck and know nothing about it.
+To give you an idea, I convinced my high school principal that Yearbook was a reasonable substitute for Art class.
+So you can safely assume I know nothing about it.

 I recently spent some time in Florence, Italy, and felt woefully unprepared to take on all of the art history this city has to offer.
 If you’re anything like me and somehow slipped through school without taking a single art class, I prepared a cheat sheet of the main artistic attractions in Florence.
 Happy travels, and until you make it as an art expert, go ahead and fake it with this guide!

-Located in Italy’s Tuscany region, the riverside city of Florence is widely recognized as the birthplace of the Renaissance and stronghold of some of the most admired masterpieces of art.
+Florence is the birthplace of the Renaissance and is a stronghold of many artistic masterpieces.
 For centuries, Florence (Firenze) has drawn crowds of tourists eager to feast on the wealth of artistic treasures, from Michelangelo to Botticelli to Raphael.
 Read on for my top highlights, and what qualify as “must-sees” while you’re in town.

 Summary: The Uffizi Gallery is the largest, most prominent Florentine art museum with artistic masterpieces spread throughout 45 halls and over two floors of the palace (aka a boatload of art).

 What to See:

 - Filippo Lippi’s Madonna and Child with Two Angels

 Tip: If you’re planning a visit during high season, book a tour ahead of time.
 Waits can range upwards of five hours in the heat of summer.
 It gets incredibly hot there, trust me, you do not want to experience this.
 Just spend a few Euros and save yourself the misery.